 Here's a list of the top theatre shows that run lottos.
 All the ones we've found are for London's West End, but if you know of any others across the country, we'd love to hear about them in the comments section below.
 Please do let us know if you've won too.

 - Aladdin – seats for £20.
 A limited number of £20 tickets for the Disney musical Aladdin are available via a lottery each week.
 It opens at 11am on Mondays and closes at 11am on Tuesdays, and winners can buy up to two tickets.
 The number of lottery seats varies by show and the theatre wouldn't tell us where they are, but normal seat prices are £22 to £100.
 I nabbed wonderful front row seats worth £63 each, so savings can be decent.

 How to enter: Fill in the Aladdin lottery form.
 You can select up to three performances for the following week and winners can buy up to two tickets.
 It notifies winners on Wednesday mornings and they have until 11.59pm that day to pay.

-- Top-price Dreamgirls, Everybody's Talking About Jamie, Heathers and Kinky Boots tickets for £15-£25 via TodayTix.
+- Top-price Dreamgirls, Everybody's Talking About Jamie and Kinky Boots tickets for £15-£25 via TodayTix.
 A number of front row tickets for Dreamgirls (£15), Everybody's Talking About Jamie (£20) and Kinky Boots (£20) are up for grabs for every performance.
-Heathers lottery seats are £25 and are the best available Band A tickets.

 Prices vary but these normally cost £85 to £175, according to TodayTix.
 The amount of lottery tickets available varies by performance, but you can double your odds of winning by sharing the lottery on Facebook or Twitter.